visionof2030-pixel/ExamAI/README.md

 Generate clear, concise questions that accurately reflect ONLY the specified content.
 Keep explanations brief and JSON response minimal.

-CRITICAL: For large question sets (more than 15 questions):
+CRITICAL: For large question sets (more than 20 questions):
 - Use minimal text for explanations
 - Keep options short
 - Focus on key concepts only
+- Simplify language for better readability

 Please follow this JSON format EXACTLY: